brianmahlatini/Task-Automation-Bot/README.md

 o	time — Shows current time
 o	weather — Fetches the current weather for London (default) o	exit or quit — Ends the session
-Example Interaction
-yaml
-CopyEdit
-🤖 Task Automation Bot
-Type 'exit' to stop.

-Good afternoon!
-You: add task finish report
-Bot: Task 'finish report' added.

-You: show tasks
-Bot: Here are your tasks:
-- finish report

-You: news
-Bot: Today's top news:
-- OpenAI releases new AI model.
-- Python remains the most popular programming language.
-- Global tech salaries are rising in 2025.

-You: time
-Bot: The current time is 14:30:45

-You: weather
-Bot: The current weather in London is light rain with a temperature of 12°C.

-You: exit
-Bot: Goodbye!
-Automation session ended.
-Customization
-You can replace the default city for weather by changing the WEATHER_CITY variable in the script.
-To use real-time news, you can integrate a news API by modifying the get_news() function.
-About Me
-I am a mid-level software developer with over 3 years of experience specializing in Python development, automation, and AI-driven solutions.
-I have a strong background in designing and implementing practical applications that solve real-world problems efficiently.
-This project demonstrates my hands-on skills in building interactive command-line tools, integrating external APIs, and applying software engineering best practices.
-I continuously seek to improve my craft by learning new technologies and delivering clean, maintainable code.
-I am passionate about leveraging automation and AI to enhance productivity and user experiences.